docker/labs/nodejs/2_application_image.md

 CMD ["npm","start"]
 ````

-* flow
 * usage of the official node:4.4.5 (LTS) image
 * copy application sources
 * install dependencies
 * expose port to the outside from the Docker host
 * default command ran when instantiating the image

+## Create image

 * Create the image ```docker build -t message-app .```

 * List all images available on the Docker host ```docker images```

-# Let's instantiate a container
+## Let's instantiate a container

 ```
 $ docker run message-app